Velir/2015-admin-b/README.md

 6. Enable achievements for non-pipeline related actions.

 ## Note:
-This module was created by team **admin/b** (Dan Solovay, Alex Jackson, Corey Caplette) as part of the 2015 Sitecore Hackathon.
+This module was created by the Velir team **admin/b** (Dan Solovay, Alex Jackson, Corey Caplette) as part of the 2015 Sitecore Hackathon.
 It was the winning entry in the "Best Business  User Experience Module" category.